paul-griffith/modification-updater/README.md

 First - for now, you'll have to download the .jar file and run it manually.
 Future streamlining TBD.
 Once you have the self-contained `modification-updater.jar` (and a Java 17 runtime), simply invoke as a jar:
-`java -jar modification-updater.jar ARGS`
+`java -jar modification-updater.jar`

-Where `ARGS` is any of the following:
+The command line is broken into three subcommands:

-- Any number of Ignition project resource _paths_.
-You must provide the directory containing the `resource.json` and other files, _not_ any of the specific file paths within.
+- `verify [resourcePaths...]` - exits successfully if all the provided resource files have valid signatures.
+Raises an error code if any have invalid codes. `stderr` can be examined to determine the issue.
-- `-s` to switch output mode to be resource signatures
+- `signatures [resourcePaths...]` - Echoes to `stdout` the calculated signature for the input resource files, one per line.
-- `-a, --actor` to update the 'actor' for the provided resources
+- `update [-a, --actor actor] [-s, --dry-run] [resourcePaths...]` - Updates the provided resource paths, in place, with the provided actor, automatically updating the resource signature.
-- `-t, --timestamp` to override the timestamp used.
-Otherwise, the current time will be provided.
+  - If the `actor` flag is not specified, it defaults to the OS user name that invoked the process.

-If the `-s` flag is not provided, a full `resource.json` file be returned to STDOUT - you are responsible for piping it into the actual file, overwriting if necessary.
+  - If the dry-run flag is set, instead echoes the updated resource manifests to `stdout`.